digital-blueprint/handbook/docs/frontend/theming.md

 ## Favicons, Search Engine and more

 ### Favicons
+#### Replace favicons & PWA icon
+If you want to replace the favicons and PWA icons you have simple to replace them.
+We have generated all favicons or appicon sizes for supported browsers.
 To change the favicons you have to replace the files in *images* directory.
 Don't rename them!
 They should have the same name and the same size as the default files.
 You can use the free & open source Image editor [gimp](https://www.gimp.org/){:target="_blank"} for resizing and exporting your favicon.

-#### How to resize your logo with gimp
+##### How to resize your logo with gimp
 1. Open you logo as svg with 300dpi and a large resolution.
 2. Clip your layer to the logo: `layer -> Clip to content`
 3. Crop the image to the layer: `ìmage -> fit canvas to layer`